activisthandbook/activisthandbook/articles/rights/iccpr.md

 langCode: en
 articleID: 8ni8vbuJJfvslhhFHaPlDlmWp6FA_Z0c
 languageCollectionID: buhAXtvS0MYZYV4Jx-KlE7UwMB0pNLCX
-updatedTimestamp: 1605264554642
+updatedTimestamp: 1683374137990
 createdTimestamp: 1604594994463
+wordCount: 92
 tags: ["terms"]
 ---

-The International Covenant on Civil and Political Rights is an international treaty ratified by member states of the [United Nations](/united-nations) in 1966.
+The International Covenant on Civil and Political Rights (ICCPR) is an international treaty ratified by member states of the [United Nations](/united-nations) in 1966.
 It enshrines the rights and freedoms of human beings and is not legally binding.
 It is one of the three documents in [The International Bill of Human Rights](/rights/international-bill-of-human-rights).

 > To read about the relevance of the International Covenant on Civil and Political Rights to you as an activist, check out the article on [The International Bill of Human Rights](/rights/international-bill-of-human-rights).